 Many serious injuries are related to trauma affecting the chest area.
 Blunt force trauma from car accidents can cause broken ribs and collapsed lungs.
 People with heart problems can go into traumatic cardiac arrest from an accident.
 Internal bleeding in the chest area can be an immediate problem following an accident.
 Damage to internal organs, the pelvis, and the abdomen can also occur.
 These kinds of injuries require immediate medical attention.

-Emotional distress following a car accident is also common.
+Another common injury following a car accident is emotional distress.
 People most often drive or ride in a car with friends and family members.
 Serious car crashes can leave emotional scars on those who suffered serious injuries as well as those who witnessed them.
 Counseling and treatment for post-traumatic stress disorder and similar psychological injuries is fairly common.

-If you or a loved one has been injured in a car accident, consider speaking with an attorney.
-An attorney can evaluate your case and advise you of your legal options.
-Those who are injured in a car accident can often recover compensation from those responsible by filing a personal injury lawsuit.
+If you or a loved one have been injured in a car accident, consider speaking with an attorney.
+An attorney can evaluate your case and help you understand if you are owed money to cover the expenses caused by your injuries.
+You should seek legal advice as soon as possible, and can start by having your claim reviewed by an experienced attorney for free.